craigbuckler/nodequiz/README.md

 Then open <http://quiz.localhost/> in your browser and start or join a quiz.

-The Traefic load balencer dashboard is accessed at <http://localhost:8080/>
+The Traefic load balancer dashboard is accessed at <http://localhost:8080/>

 The [Adminer](https://www.adminer.org/) database client is accessed at <http://adminer.localhost/> with the following credentials: